clemcer/loggifly/README.md

     - regex: regex-pattern1
       action: restart  # Restart the container when this regex pattern is found
     - keyword: keyword2
-      action: stop     # Restart the container when this keyword is found
+      action: stop     # Stop the container when this keyword is found
 ```

 </details>